-WWE: 5 superstars who are fan-friendly and 5 superstars who are not
+5 WWE Superstars who are fan-friendly and 5 Superstars who are not

-WWE is a global sports entertainment brand, where wrestlers from different parts of the world come and wrestle in front of thousands of people and millions of fans watching from around the world.
+WWE is a global sports entertainment brand where wrestlers from different parts of the world come and wrestle in front of thousands of people and millions of fans watching from around the world.
 Even though wrestlers need their fans, not all of them care about the WWE Universe at all.
 Without the fans, these superstars would be nothing today, as they won't have people to showcase their moves and talents to.
-These won't be any fans to cheer or boo them and to make them feel hyped.
+There won't be any fans to cheer or boo them and to make them feel hyped.

 Others just don't care about their fans and think they are goofy and ignorant people.
 They don't have time for their fans and they'd rather spend their time doing something else than taking selfies and signing autographs.
-Here are 5 WWE superstars who love and care about their fans and 5 who don't.
+Here are 5 WWE Superstars who are fan-friendly and 5 Superstars who are not

 #5.
-Care - Daniel Bryan
+Fan-friendly - Daniel Bryan

 Daniel Bryan has one of the biggest hearts in the world.
 When Bryan was forced to retire due to injuries, his retirement speech was filled with gratitude towards his fans.
 He is a good person on TV and in real life.
 He deeply cares about his fans and showed them how thankful and grateful he was with them in his speech, and the feeling was mutual.
-Bryan is aware that he's push, the Yes!
-Movement and numerous championships accomplishments wouldn't have been possible without the overwhelming support of his fans, and he is thankful to them.
+Bryan is aware that his push, the Yes!
+Movement and numerous championship accomplishments wouldn't have been possible without the overwhelming support of his fans, and he is thankful to them.